Contactkislay/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-**Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?**
+**The 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps**

 ```r
 maxStepsInterval <- names(which.max(avgStepsEachInterval))